 Bill Briggs, ski mountaineering pioneer, quoted in Steep

-My version of adventure has been a bit gentler than Bill Briggs’, who made the first ski descent of the Grand Teton, but the spirit of his words still defines how I live.
+My version of adventure has been a bit tamer than Bill Briggs’, who made the first ski descent of the Grand Teton, but the spirit of his words still lives with me.

-Adventure, for me, is about travel: seeing as much of this beautiful world as I can before checkout time, experiencing things others might only dream of.
+Adventure, for me, is tied to travel: seeing as much of this beautiful world as I can before checkout time, experiencing things others might only dream of.
 For someone else, adventure might mean taking a chance on a career leap or a relationship.

 It all boils down to pushing your limits and avoiding regret.
 Adventure is why I keep saying yes to the things my cautious side might talk me out of.

-And though this one wasn’t on my original Facebook profile, but if I were to set it up today, I’d be remiss to not include one of my favorites, from one of my favorite people:
+Bonus Quote: This one wasn’t on my original Facebook profile, but if I were setting it up today, I’d be remiss not to include one of my favorites, from one of my favorite people:

 “Travel isn’t always pretty.
 It isn’t always comfortable.
 Sometimes it hurts, it even breaks your heart.
 But that’s okay.
 The journey changes you; it should change you.
 It leaves marks on your memory, on your heart, and on your body.
 You take something with you.
 Hopefully, you leave something good behind.”